Family Limited Partnerships LlcsLifetime Advisors for Entrepreneurs, Executives, Founders and Business Owners throughout the U.S.

 - Complexity and additional costs.

-- In addition, the courts have recently sustained IRS challenges to FLPs where the formalities were not followed and in other circumstances that require careful planning.
-Depending on the overall plan for investing, the additional costs and complexity may be justified.
+The courts have recently sustained IRS challenges to FLPs where the formalities were not followed and in other circumstances that require careful planning.
+Depending on the plan for investing, the additional costs and complexity may be justified.

-To speak with an estate planning attorney about your full range of options, call Zell Law at 571-203-ZELL or contact us by email.
+To speak with an estate planning attorney about your full range of options, call Zell Law at (571) 410-3500 or complete our online form today.
 We have offices in Reston, Virginia, and serve clients throughout the Washington, D.C., area and nationwide.